 [ . . . ] an ought must not be dismissed because it cannot produce an is as its credential.
 If nothing is self-evident, nothing can be proved.
 Similarity if nothing is obligatory for its own sake, nothing is obligatory at all.

 So, what’s the alternative to belief in the Tao?
-Lewis’ answer is “subjectivism.”
-To put it pointedly, subjectivism says all our feelings about the world are merely subjective; they do not reveal anything about objective world.
+Lewis’ answer is “subjectivism,” a philosophy that holds that all our feelings about the world are merely subjective; they do not reveal anything about the objective world.
 In fact, there is no objective truth.
 All judgements are idiosyncratic.
 In the words of Hamlet, “there is nothing either good or bad but thinking makes it so.”
 (The moral relativism that is so popular today is really a kind of subjectivism.)